sdonelli/activity-15/README.md

 # activity-15

-Writting test for https://www.saucedemo.com/ using WebDriverIO.
+Writing test for https://www.saucedemo.com/ using WebDriverIO.

 # How to execute the test?